Lymphoma is Treatable if Detected Early

 Their behavior, growth, and treatment vary from person to person depending on lymphatic and immune system function.

-Although several factors mark its development, experts have not been able to determine exactly what causes this variety.
+Although several factors mark its development, experts haven’t been able to determine exactly what causes this variety.
+However, studies are still being conducted to clarify these and other points.

 - Enlarged lymph nodes in the neck, underarm, or groin.